turtlebot/turtlebot4_setup/README.md

 Visit the [TurtleBot 4 User Manual](https://turtlebot.github.io/turtlebot4-user-manual/software/turtlebot4_setup.html) for more details.

+Make sure your Create® 3 is updated to the `I.*.*` firmware; older versions of the firmware are not compatible with ROS 2 Jazzy.

 # Create an image manually

 Follow these instructions if you wish to create a Turtlebot4 image manually.